Traffic Challan Lok Adalat: Full Procedure Explained

 - We review your challan, RC, and DL to confirm eligibility and ensure everything is accurate.

 - Our mediator visits Lok Adalat, registers your case with an official token and presents it for you.
+(Token is needed only for Delhi)

 - You pay the reduced amount through the official court system and receive a court-stamped receipt.